Skill Demand Index

 Jobs Analyzed

-Most employers want Excel Proficiency at hands-on daily use, not textbook knowledge.
+Most employers want Excel Proficiency at lead-level proficiency, not surface awareness.

 Overview